Scooby-Doo, Where Are You!: Reception

 Scooby-Doo, Where Are You! was a hit for Hanna-Barbera and CBS, leading Hanna-Barbera to create series with similar concepts on ABC, NBC and CBS, including, Josie and the Pussycats, The Pebbles and Bamm-Bamm Show, The Pebbles, Dino and Bamm-Bamm segments on The Flintstone Comedy Show, The Funky Phantom, Speed Buggy, Jeannie, Jabberjaw, The Amazing Chan and the Chan Clan, Inch High, Private Eye, Goober and the Ghost Chasers, Clue Club, Captain Caveman and the Teen Angels, Butch Cassidy and the Sundance Kids, and The New Shmoo.

 In 2005, Scooby-Doo, Where Are You! came 49th in Channel 4's 100 Greatest Cartoons, in the UK, and was more recently voted the 8th greatest Kids' TV Show by viewers of the same channel.
 It was ranked the 24th greatest cartoon on IGN's Top 100 Animated Series.

+Comic book

+Gold Key Comics published a Scooby-Doo, Where Are You! comic books from March 1970 to February 1975.